 You might be wondering why, at this point in time, would I decide to put so much effort into the Beretta M9.
 Afterall, didn’t SIG just get the contract to replace the M9?
 As a matter of fact, yes they did and this is actually a great time to focus on the Beretta pistol.

 One can never tell what the U.S. Government is going to do, but it is a safe bet that a good percentage of the U.S. Army M9 pistols will end up on the surplus market.
 For the most part, what that almost always means to the American gun buyer is good deals on used guns.

 The first thing you should understand something about ordering replacement barrels for M9 pistols, most do not come with a locking block assembly.
 That’s cool, if you have had your M9 or 92 for a while, now is a good time to replace the locking block.
 Brownell’s has a locking block replacement kit.
 Beretta also has an online video to help you complete the installation.

 Swapping out the locking block and plunger is not really that tough, but you need to have the right sized punch and pay attention to what you are doing.
 (Follow directions you mongoloid)

 Naturally, as my pistol was completely disassembled, I took the time to clean it and apply FrogLube Extreme to the appropriate areas.
-You guys should know by know that I use FrogLube on the inside of my .22 LR and pistol silencers as well.
+You guys should know by now that I use FrogLube on the inside of my .22 LR and pistol silencers as well.

 For those of you wondering about using the factory sights, I can tell you that Zach and I both had no trouble ringing the steel silhouette target from 20 yards.
 I started at 10 yards and kept backing up by ten yard increments.
 When I reached 40 yards I found that I was having difficulty keeping rounds on the silhouette.
-I suppose that’s pretty respectable using the factory irons which sit below the outline of the suppressor.
+In conclusion, I suppose that’s pretty respectable using the factory irons which sit below the outline of the suppressor.